Annotation-guided Protein Design with Multi-Level Domain Alignment: Experimental settings

 \subsection{More details of baselines}

-ProGen~\cite{madani2020progen} first forms each property of protein as keyword tags.
+\eat{ProGen~\cite{madani2020progen} first forms each property of protein as keyword tags.
 In the training stage, ProGen prepends the keyword tags to the corresponding amino acid sequence, and try to reconstruct the amino acid sequence in the auto-regressive manner.
 ProGen consequently has the ability to generate the protein sequence given the keyword tags.
-During controllable generation, ProGen first translates desired properties into keyword tags, then can controllably generate protein sequence.
+During controllable generation, ProGen first translates desired properties into keyword tags, then can controllably generate protein sequence. } ProGen~\cite{madani2020progen} represents each protein property as keyword tags, which are prepended to amino acid sequences during training to enable auto-regressive reconstruction.
+This allows ProGen to generate protein sequences from keyword tags.
+For controllable generation, ProGen translates desired properties into keyword tags to guide sequence generation.

-Chroma~\cite{ingraham2022chroma} is also a protein design model that but focus more on generating the protein backbone structure.
+\eat{Chroma~\cite{ingraham2022chroma} is also a protein design model that but focus more on generating the protein backbone structure.
 Specifically, Chroma is a diffusion model that can generate protein backbone with desired properties and functions by accepting the classifier guidance.
 Therefore, Chroma introduces ProCap, a protein-to-text model, as the classifier guidance to enable text-guided protein design.
-With an additional sequence sampling model, Chroma is capable of sampling both structure and sequence based on the conditions.
+With an additional sequence sampling model, Chroma is capable of sampling both structure and sequence based on the conditions. } Chroma~\cite{ingraham2022chroma} is a protein design model focusing on generating protein backbones.
+It uses classifier guidance and ProCap, a protein-to-text model, for text-guided designs.
+With a sequence sampling model, Chroma can generate both structure and sequence based on specified conditions.

+ProteinDT~\cite{liu2023proteindt} is a text-guided protein design model that aligns protein and text representations, then uses aligned text representations to design protein sequences via autoregressive and diffusion models.
+For fair comparison, we use autoregressive ProteinDT as our baseline.
+In unconditional generation, due to the lack of a specific template in ProteinDT, we randomly sample prompts from its dataset to evaluate the quality of generated proteins.
+In conditional experiments, ProteinDT receives the same prompts as PAAG.

+In unconditional generation, {\method} accepts only the protein sequence length $l$ and the order $k$ of protein generated, using the template: ''protein number k, contains l amino acids.''
+For generating proteins with functional domains, we randomly sample organism names, lengths, and similarities from natural proteins with the corresponding domains.
+Generative hyper-parameters are specified in \ref{appendix.training_configurations}.
+Using property annotations, we apply the template function $G()$ to describe test data from the Deeploc~\cite{almagro2017deeploc} dataset, enabling {\method} to generate proteins with specified properties.

-In unconditional generation, {\method} only accept the length $l$ of the protein sequence.
+\eat{In unconditional generation, {\method} only accept the length $l$ of the protein sequence.
 We also define this is the $k$-th protein we generated Consequently, we set the template function as ``protein number k, contains l amino acids.''